Edward Herrmann: Film

 Herrmann's film career began in the mid-1970s, playing supporting roles including Ezra Stiles, Waldo Pepper (Robert Redford)'s partner in The Great Waldo Pepper, law student Thomas Craig Anderson in The Paper Chase, the idle, piano-playing Klipspringer in The Great Gatsby and opposite Laurence Olivier in The Betsy (1978).
 He again portrayed President Roosevelt in Annie.

 Herrmann played the lead in the 1979 Kieth Merrill film, Take Down, in the role of Ed Branish, a high-school English teacher turned wrestling coach.
+The film was notable as the first "PG" rated film released by Walt Disney (Under the Buena Vista banner, years before the creation of Touchstone Pictures).
 Among Herrmann's better known roles are as the title character Harry Johnson in another Kieth Merrill film, Harry's War (1981), Grant Slayton III, the philandering husband of Goldie Hawn's character Joanna Mintz Stayton in Overboard, Reverend Michael Hill in Disney's The North Avenue Irregulars, Henry, one of the characters in the film-within-a-film in Woody Allen's The Purple Rose of Cairo, and as Max, the mild-mannered head vampire in The Lost Boys.
 He played Graham Sherbourne, the corporate foil to Bette Midler and Lily Tomlin's mismatched twins Sadie and Rose Shelton/Ratliff in their 1988 comedy Big Business.
 In 1993, Herrmann appeared in Born Yesterday.
 He was offered praise for the role, Vincent Canby citing him as one of the four actors heading "the excellent supporting cast", and Malcolm Johnson writing Herrmann and Fred Dalton Thompson had the "most convincing performances".
 Herrmann appeared in the following year's Foreign Student, released on July 29, 1994.
 Kevin Thomas commented, "Edward Herrmann, so often a fine actor, emerges as a caricature of the tweedy, pipe-smoking professor".
 Herrmann portrayed Nelson Rockefeller in the 1995 film Nixon.
 Herrmann appeared in the 1998 film Better Living as Jack, a priest who becomes a family counselor.
 Oliver Jones wrote that Herrmann was in "a rare comic form" in the role.